The spark plug is such a small component of the ignition system but it plays a crucial role in keeping the engine running.

 What Does A Spark Plug Do?

-In a nutshell, the spark plug's job is to ignite the air-fuel mixture within the cylinder it's connected to.
+The spark plug's job is to deliver the spark, that the ignition system creates, into the cylinder that it's connected to.

 Symptoms Of A Bad Spark Plug